 Unconditional promises to give are recorded at the discounted present value of the future cash flows using a discount rate ranging from 3.19% to 7.87%.
 An allowance for uncollectible contributions receivable is provided based upon management's judgment including such factors as prior collection history, type of contribution, and nature of fundraising activity.

-As of June 30, 2023 and 2022, approximately 68% and 82% of contributions receivable, respectively, is due from three donors in both years.
+As of June 30, 2024 and 2023, approximately 77% and 68% of contributions receivable is due from three donors, respectively.

 NOTE 3 INVESTMENTS

 Operating Funds